Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Related Work

 \section{Related Work}

-The focus of this work is on probabilistic interpolation in asynchronous time series.
-We briefly discuss the recent works in the next few paragraphs.
+The focus of this work is on probabilistic interpolation of irregularly sampled time series with missing values (IMTS).
+Majority of the recent works in this field have mainly focused on deterministic interpolation techniques for IMTS.

+For example, \cite{YZ18} and~\cite{CW18} applied Multidirectional Recurrent Neural Network and Bidirectional Recurrent Neural Networks for IMTS imputation by using a GRU decay (GRU-D)~\cite{CP18} model as the underlying architecture to handle the irregularity in the series.~\cite{SM19} proposed Interpolation-Prediction networks, which consist of a semi-parametric model to share information across multiple channels of an IMTS.
+This approach is similar to a multivariate Gaussian process~\cite{BC07}, but does not use a positive definite co-variance matrix.

+These methods provide deterministic interpolation, which means they cannot be used to find the uncertainty around the predictions, as done in probabilistic interpolation.
+This is a limitation of these models, as probabilistic interpolation provides more information about the confidence of the predictions, which can be useful in many real-world applications.
+The current work aims to propose a novel probabilistic interpolation method for IMTS.

-Researchers proposed various models that use Variational Autoencoders (VAE) and provide homoscedastic outputs. \cite{CR18} proposed Neural Ordinary Differential Equations (ODE) network for modeling time series using a continuous time function in the hidden state.
-Later,~\cite{RC19} proposed an architecture with ODE-RNN as the encoder which uses Neural ODE to model the latent state dynamics, and an RNN to update it when a new observation is made. \cite{LW20} proposed stochastic differential equations (SDEs), generalizing ODEs, defined using nonstandard integrals usually relying on It{$\hat{\textnormal{o}}$} calculus. \cite{NB21} proposed Neural ODE processes (NDPs) by combining the Neural ODEs with Neural Process~\cite{GS18}.
-NDPs are a class of stochastic processes that are determined by a distribution over Neural ODEs. \cite{SM21} proposed multi-Time Attention Networks (mTAN) that uses a temporal attention network at both encoder and decoder for producing the deterministic interpolations. mTAN provides the state-of-the-art results for deterministic interpolation.
+Researchers have proposed various models for probabilistic interpolation of time series data that utilize Variational Autoencoders (VAEs) and can produce homoscedastic variance, which means the uncertainty in the predictions is constant across all predictions.
+In 2018,~\cite{CR18} proposed using a Neural Ordinary Differential Equations (ODE) network for modeling time series by using a continuous time function in the hidden state.
+Later, in 2019,~\cite{RC19} proposed an architecture with ODE-RNN as the encoder which uses Neural ODE to model the latent state dynamics and an RNN to update it when a new observation is made.
+In 2020,~\cite{LW20} proposed using stochastic differential equations (SDEs) which generalize ODEs and are defined using non-standard integrals, usually relying on It{$\hat{\textnormal{o}}$} calculus.
+In 2021,~\cite{NB21} proposed Neural ODE processes (NDPs) by combining Neural ODEs with Neural Processes~\cite{GS18}.
+NDPs are a class of stochastic processes that are determined by a distribution over Neural ODEs.
+Other than ODE based models,~\cite{SM21} proposed Multi-Time Attention Networks (mTAN), which uses a temporal attention network at both encoder and decoder to produce deterministic interpolations.
+Recently in 2021,~\cite{TS21} a score based diffusion model called CSDI was proposed.
+The main idea behind this model is to use a score function to evaluate the likelihood of different imputations and to select the one that is most accurate.